 Another benefit of getting your vaccine is that it helps boost herd immunity.
 This means that there is a smaller chance for other vulnerable people to catch the virus because fewer people will be carrying it to their surroundings.

 The most vulnerable patients will be those who are under the age of two and adults over the age of 50 with cardiovascular health issues or other more serious conditions.
-However, all people age six months and older are recommended to get the shot, especially those with any other medical conditions.
+However, the CDC recommends that all people aged six months and older get the shot, especially those with any other medical conditions.

 Even with this concern, many people under the age of 65 skip out on the flu shot each year.
 If you’re committed to living a healthy lifestyle, why not take a few extra minutes to get your annual flu vaccine and potentially avoid serious complications in the future?